Colorrr34/Gator/README.md

 `agg <time_between_req>` - save all posts in your with a set time <br>

 `browse <limit>` - show top posts in your saved posts, default limit is 2

+`search <searchWord>` - search posts with words in description or title

+## flags (For browse and search)

+-limit - posts per command

+-feed - showing posts of certain feed

+-page - pagination (calculated with limit)

+-sort - sort by published_at or created_at

+-is_desc - sort order is descing default true, set order set to ascending if flagged with false